Always On VPN Security & Support Concerns

-Windows Server 2016’s new “Always On VPN” provides new options for remote access to internal network resources.
-With Windows 10 Virtual Private Networking (VPN), you can create Always On VPN connections so that remote computers and devices are always connected to your organization network when they are turned on and Internet connected.
+Starting with Windows Server 2016′ “Always On VPN” provides new options for remote access to internal network resources.
+With Windows 10 Virtual Private Networking (VPN), you can create connections so that remote computers and devices are always connected to your organization network when they are turned on with the an Internet connection.

-Is the new Always On VPN more secure or easier to administer and use than Direct Access or 3rd Party VPN’s?
-We looked at numerous blog articles to gather the requirements to deploy Always On VPN.
+We looked at the requirements for Windows Always On VPN’s to determine if they are more secure or easier to administer and use than Direct Access or 3rd Party VPN’s.
 Here are potential items that may lead to additional support costs and security concerns that enterprises will want to be aware of.

 - AO VPN cannot be managed natively using Active Directory and group policy.
 It must be configured and managed using Microsoft System Center Configuration Manager (SCCM), Microsoft Intune, or PowerShell.